pythonomar22/bumpers/README.md

-# Guardrails for AI Agents 🛡️
+# Bumpers 🛡️

 A Python library for adding safety guardrails, monitoring, and validation to AI agents.
-Guardrails helps ensure AI agents operate within defined boundaries and provides real-time monitoring of their behavior.
+Bumpers helps ensure AI agents operate within defined boundaries and provides real-time monitoring of their behavior.

 ## Features